 Implementation and compliance with the SDMX standards:

-Data are transmitted to Eurostat in SDMX format.
+Data are transmitted to Eurostat in either SDMX or CSV format.

 SDMX standard is not used for data exchanges with data providers (ports).